TufayelLUS/Groq-AI-Python-Code-Example/README.md

 # Groq-Python-Code-Example
-This is an utilization of a python code snippet that uses groq API that is very fast to generate AI model output
+This is a utilization of a Python code snippet that uses Groq API which is very fast to generating AI model output

+# Get an API key
+First, get an API key from https://console.groq.com/keys

+# Install the library
+<pre>pip install groq</pre>

+# Run the code
+Now start the code in Python and type the prompt to get the response.
+You can select the model that you want to run too.